DDI-Talent/scorm-deployment-template/README.md

 - in a dropdown under 'Branch' (default is NONE) choose 'gh-pages'
 - in the dropdown next to it (default is '/root') choose '/docs'
 - click SAVE

+## How deployment works?

+Deployment will be triggered every time you push to main.
+To see if your most recent deployment worked in github repo go to  > actions section